MatsMoll/aligned/README.md

 Aligned introduces a new concept called the "model contract", which tries to answer the following questions.

 - What is predicted?
-- What is assosiated with a prediction? - A user id?
+- What is associated with a prediction? - A user id?
 - Where do we store predictions?
 - Do a model depend on other models?
 - Is the model exposed through an API?